Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 The type 'struct' can also be conveniently compiled at runtime into a java bytecode object (java class) by using the **`genObjCode(...)`** api function.

-This may be useful for exchanging data structures with other native java classes or to speedup performance critical functions calls.
+This may be useful for exchanging data structures with other native java classes or to speedup performance critical function calls.

-Structs that are compiled into java bytecode can contain 1 embedded **`>>java`** section containing native java methods, which are than also compiled as bytecode into the generated object.
+Structs that are compiled into java bytecode can contain 1 embedded **`>>java`** section containing native java methods which is than also compiled as bytecode into the generated object.
+Other embedded code sections are executed only.

 Example: